aptos/taskit-email/README.md

 #### Use the GitHub HTMLPreview Bookmarklet tool

-Alternately to saving the file to your desktop, you can add this 'bookmarklet' to your bookmarks bar and preview the page right from github.
+The quickest way to get a preview is to add a 'bookmarklet' to your bookmarks bar and preview the page right from github.
 A bookmarklet is a tiny javascript program that runs against the current page.
 So we'll create a bookmark, and instead of adding a normal URL, we'll paste in some javascript.
 Here's how to install it:

 * Open the Bookmark Manager in Chrome.
 Bookmarks -> Bookmark Manager
 * Click Bookmarks Bar